PolyArch/cs259/04-miniproj-1.md

 5. What optimizations did you find most useful/least useful?

 6. Turn in the cuda kernel as an attachment in the submission.
+Don't zip everything together though, make sure source and PDF are turned in separately.